 Few things are more devastating to families than the prospect of foreclosure.
 You own your home and you love it — it serves you well.
 Yet, due to unfortunate circumstances, foreclosure may seem imminent.

-For local Michigan families facing foreclosure, the stress can be almost unbearable.
+For local MI families facing foreclosure, the stress can be almost unbearable.
 Worse yet, the foreclosure process can take months or even years, stretching out the pain for longer than anyone wants.

-Fortunately, you have options available to you here in Michigan — perhaps more options than you realize.
-There are many strategies that help for foreclosure in Detroit; these are legal foreclosure avoidance strategies you can implement to help you resolve your foreclosure issue so you can get on with your life.
+Fortunately, you have options available to you here in MI — perhaps more options than you realize.
+There are many strategies that help for foreclosure in Southeast Michigan; these are legal foreclosure avoidance strategies you can implement to help you resolve your foreclosure issue so you can get on with your life.

 In this blog post, you’ll read about 3 ways that you can avoid foreclosure (there are other ways to avoid foreclosure as well).
 The goal of these strategies is to help you legally and ethically avoid foreclosure and reducing the pain and frustration that you’re facing, while minimizing any long-term financial commitment or burden to you.
 Not all of these strategies will apply in every situation but you’ll probably be able to find at least one of the three ways that will work for you.